Sanjaykrishnaob/AI-Powered-Justice-System/README.md

 ## Project Overview

-This project was developed for the **SRM VDP Hackathon** as a solution to the "AI-Powered Justice System" challenge.
+This project was developed for the **SRM VDP HackElite Hackathon** as a solution to the "AI-Powered Justice System" challenge.
 It demonstrates how artificial intelligence can revolutionize legal research by providing accurate, source-backed answers from legal documents.

 ### Key Features